ethanncyb/clawcmd-depoly/README.md

 To add support for additional services:

 1. Create a new installation script in `scripts/` (e.g., `install-myservice.sh`)
-2. Add configuration options to `configs/container.conf.example`
+2. Add configuration options to `env.conf.example`
 3. Update `initial-setup.sh` to call your new script
 4. Follow the pattern established in existing scripts